 The CWG-Stewardship final transition proposal contemplates that a Special IFR will be empowered to determine that a separation process between ICANN and PTI is necessary and, if so, to recommend that a Separation Cross-Community Working Group (SCWG) be established to review the identified issues and make recommendations.
 Annex L of the CWG-Stewardship final proposal sets forth more detailed information as to approval requirements with respect to the formation of a SCWG and approval of SCWG recommendations, including any selection of a new IANA functions operator or any other separation process, in each case these actions require approval by a community mechanism derived from the CCWG-Accountability process.

-Comment – The CCWG-Accountability draft proposal contemplates that the separation process as required by the CWG-Stewardship’s final transition proposal will be incorporated into the ICANN Bylaws (Paragraph 240).
+The CCWG-Accountability draft proposal contemplates that the separation process as required by the CWG-Stewardship’s final transition proposal will be incorporated into the ICANN Bylaws (Paragraph 240).
 The CCWG-Accountability draft proposal describes the CWG-Stewardship requirement of a procedure to implement a separation process should it arise from a Special IFR, including provisions for the creation of a SCWG, its functions and voting thresholds for approving the end-result of the SCWG process (Paragraph 100).
 The CCWG-Accountability proposes that the community be empowered to “[r]econsider/reject Board decisions relating to reviews of the IANA functions; including the procedure to implement a separation process relating to PTI” (Paragraph 300).

-[For discussion: We believe that the CCWG-Accountability draft proposal adequately satisfies theses CWG-Stewardship requirement.
+[For discussion: We believe that the CCWG-Accountability draft proposal adequately satisfies these CWG-Stewardship requirements.
 The community’s ability to veto ICANN Board decisions on Special IFR/SCWG recommendations, including the selection of a new IANA functions operator or any other separation process will meet the CWG-Stewardship requirements].
 [Note to CWG: The CCWG draft proposal contemplates an ability to veto an ICANN Board decision relating to Special IFR/SCWG recommendations rather than to approve the recommendations of a Special IFR/SCWG.
 CWG should discuss this difference in procedure.
 We do not view this difference to be significant because under either an approval or a veto process, the community will have the ability to impact the final decision – either by refusing to approve the item (in an approval process) or by rejecting an ICANN Board decision (in a veto process).]

 Appeals Mechanism